Deutsche Bank Aktiengesellschaft (DB) Shares Up Despite Recent Market Volatility

 Sponsored

-The average price point forecasted by analysts for Deutsche Bank Aktiengesellschaft (DB) is $15.11, which is $2.38 above the current market price.
-The public float for DB is 1.91B, and currently, short sellers hold a 0.56% ratio of that floaft.
-The average trading volume of DB on March 21, 2023 was 4.10M shares.
+The average price suggested by analysts for DB is $15.25, which is $0.93 above the current market price.
+The public float for DB is 1.93B, and currently, shorts hold a 0.57% of that float.
+The average trading volume for DB on March 28, 2023 was 5.06M shares.

 DB’s Market Performance